vergecurrency/verge/doc/pos-consensus-draft.md

 The first transaction remains structurally coinbase-like so existing block indexing can be adapted incrementally.
 It creates no subsidy and may pay at most the block's transaction fees to the owner-controlled reward destination committed by the selected bond.

 A consensus-defined stake proof references exactly one bonded UTXO without spending or recreating it.
-The proof commits to the selected outpoint, slot, stake snapshot, VRF output and proof, delegated staking public key, block authorization signature, and applicable checkpoint vote.
+The proof commits to the selected outpoint, slot, stake snapshot, VRF output and proof, delegated staking public key; block authorization and checkpoint votes are serialized separately.
 Principal therefore remains locked in its original bonded output while producing blocks.

 The exact serialization must be domain-separated and covered by fixed test vectors before Phase 2 is considered complete.
 Witness serialization is not used.